jplwood/jplwood.github.io/_posts/2017-03-30-wp-dev-team-env.md

 tags: [programming]
 ---

-Last year I participated in Madison Wisconsin's second annual Design Like Mad event as both a developer and the point person for the nonprofit I was working at.
+Last year I participated in Madison Wisconsin's second annual [Design Like Mad](http://designlikemadison.com/) event as both a developer and the point person for the nonprofit I was working at.
+If you've never heard of DLM, you should check it out -- might be in a [city near you](http://designlikemad.org/).

 <!--more-->